 If you are dealing with anxiety, depression, fear, or tumultuous relationships, it will also be very important that you find a sacred space of your own.
 A place where you can ground yourself, meditate and pray, clear your head, and set goals for yourself.
 If you live in the city or are dealing with a crowded house full of children and family members, it may be difficult to find a quiet space.
 In such cases, your “sacred space” may end up being a quiet room on the other end of the house, or even a closet where you can isolate yourself and take this time to find a moment of calm.
 If you have an area where you can be outside and get fresh air, sunshine, and surround yourself with nature, this is also a great way to re-align your energy by performing grounding exercises (for more on this see the post on grounding).
 By practicing grounding, mindfulness activities, meditation and prayer, negative thinking is diverted, and your thoughts shift to more positive things, and the key to overcoming anxiety, depression, and worry is to focus on positive things.
 King Solomon, considered to be the wisest man of all time, encouraged us to meditate on the teachings of God, as they would bring health, peace, and prosperity (Proverbs 3:1-4).
-In the New Testament, we are encouraged to focus on things that are good and praiseworthy (Philippians 4:8).
-Similarly, in 1 John 4:18 we are reminded that focusing on fearful thoughts brings torment, but love is powerful and overcomes fear, so we are urged to focus on love.
+Focusing on fearful thoughts brings torment, but love is powerful and overcomes fear, so we are urged to focus on love.
 These scriptures all encourage us not to focus on our own fearful thoughts or the worries of the world, but rather, to focus on God and His promises to us.
 If we are having anxious thoughts, overcome these by focusing on things that are good, lovely, and pure.
 For example, focus on the love you have for others in your life such as your children or your pets.
 Think on things there are good and pure such as the beauty of nature, etc. I have found that mindfulness activities that involve nature are particularly powerful (for more on this see the activity “A Meditative Grounding Activity in Nature.”)

 One of the worst things we can do when we are fearful, anxious, or depressed is to stay inactive.
 Get up and get moving!
 Simple activities such as taking a walk can be as therapeutic as taking anti-anxiety or antidepressant medication.
 By walking for 30-40 minutes, there are many physiological changes that occur in our bodies…our heart rates increase, and the stress hormone corticosteroid is reduced.
 In addition, this simple activity causes our brains to produce the feel-good neurotransmitters serotonin, dopamine, and norepinephrine.
 In addition, “the endogenous opioids and endocannabinoids, also increase after walking and other aerobic exercises” (Basso & Suzuki, 2017).
 In addition to aerobic exercises such as walking, jogging, and swimming, gardening, creating art, or playing music can be extremely therapeutic.
 All of these activities again, help you to change your thought processes by focusing on positive things, but the physical activity also causes neurochemical changes in our brains that decrease tension, anxiety, and depression.